RISE-UNIBAS/ocr-quality/README.md

 Another exploration of tokens/words frequencies and kwic (keyword in context).

+## txt2tei.R

+Plaintext file into a simple XML-TEI file

 ## cer.R and cer_jiwer.ipynb
 Evaluate CER (Character Error Rate) using scripts in R and Python (Jupyter Notebook).